 - Pica is a relatively rare eating disorder that is characterized by the consumption of nonnutritive substances, such as clay, paper, soap, chalk, mud, or laundry starch.
 A person may be drawn to consume such substances due to the texture or flavor of the item, and the action of eating the substance may be self-soothing.
 Pica is more commonly found among specific populations, including adults with iron deficiency, pregnant women, institutionalized people, and children.

-- Rumination disorder is the compulsive regurgitation of food followed by either spitting, re-chewing, or re-swallowing of the food, which does not occur as a part of another eating disorder or as a result of a medication condition.
+- Rumination disorder is the compulsive regurgitation of food followed by either spitting, re-chewing, or re-swallowing of the food, which does not occur as a part of another eating disorder or as a result of a medical condition.

 Find a Therapist

 While cultural attitudes about weight and body size are not ultimately responsible for the origins of eating issues, they certainly provide a fertile environment for complicated issues with food and body image to flourish.
 In fact, in a culture that glorifies ultra-thin women and fixates on weight, body-mass index (BMI), and the latest diet trend, a disordered relationship with food, exercise, and one’s body can masquerade as “healthy.”
-People develop beliefs based on these shared cultural values that thinness makes a person desirable and worthy, and fat leaves a person undesirable and unworthy.
+People develop beliefs based on these shared but faulty cultural values that thinness makes a person desirable and worthy, and fat leaves a person undesirable and unworthy.
 Thus, food and eating issues are ultimately expressions of one’s sense of self and self-worth.

-People who compulsively starve themselves, purge, eat to excess, or exercise unnecessarily may do so out of feelings of anxiety, inadequacy, competitiveness, needing to please others, or low self-esteem.
+People who compulsively starve themselves, purge, eat to excess, or exercise excessively may do so out of feelings of anxiety, inadequacy, competitiveness, needing to please others, or low self-esteem.
 They may feel pressure to succeed and achieve perfection, particularly for those who work as models, dancers, actors, or athletes.
 Adolescents may be more susceptible to developing issues with food due to the hormonal, physical, and neural changes they experience; and sometimes stressful events, trauma, or troubled relationships can lead a person to develop an unhealthy relationship with food.
 A family history of eating issues or other mental health conditions may also contribute to a person’s potential for disordered eating.

 Typically, recovery from disordered eating is a long and arduous process.
 Some therapies are relatively short term, requiring approximately four months, but when the process lasts for years, many people struggle with the motivation and energy required to commit to the work involved.
 It is important to recognize that recovery involves not just the absence of disordered thoughts and behaviors about food and body, but recovering one’s self—developing a sense of authentic identity, and cultivating self-acceptance and reverence for one’s self.